prints-of-darkness/R3G3B2-Simple-Converter/README.md

 1.  **Convert input.png to output.h using Floyd-Steinberg dithering:**

 		./r3g3b2 -i input.png -o output.h -dm 0

 -   **Convert image.jpg to image_out.h with a gamma of 2.2 and increased contrast:**

 		./r3g3b2 -i image.jpg -o image_out.h -g 2.2 -c 50

-2.  **Convert my_pic.bmp to my_pic.h with no dithering:**
+-   **Convert my_pic.bmp to my_pic.h without any dithering:**

 		./r3g3b2 -i my_pic.bmp -o my_pic.h

-1.  **Convert my_pic.bmp to my_pic.h with debug mode enabled:**
+-   **Convert my_pic.bmp to my_pic.h with debug mode enabled:**

 		./r3g3b2 -i my_pic.bmp -o my_pic.h -debug debug_out

-This example will also output a bmp image, named debug_out_processed.bmp, which shows what the image looks like after the gamma, contrast, and brightness LUT has been applied, and a bmp image, named debug_out_final.bmp, which shows what the image looks like after dithering has been applied (if selected)
+    This command generates a debug BMP image named debug_out_processed.bmp (showing the image after gamma, contrast, and brightness adjustments) and another named debug_out_final.bmp (showing the final result after dithering, if selected).

 ## Code Structure

-The code is organized into the following sections:
+The code is organized for readability and maintainability, featuring the following modules:

--   **Data Structures:** Defines ProgramOptions and ImageData structs.
+-   **Data Structures:** Defines the ProgramOptions struct to manage command-line arguments and the ImageData struct to store image data.

--   **Function Prototypes:** Declares the functions used in the program.
+-   **Function Prototypes:** Declares all functions used in the program.

--   **Helper Functions:** Provides utility functions like error handling.
+-   **Helper Functions:** Includes error handling functions and filename trimming.

--   **LUT and Image Processing Functions:** Implements look-up tables, image processing, and color conversions.
+-   **LUT and Image Processing:** Provides functions for generating and applying look-up tables for gamma correction, contrast, and brightness adjustments.
+Also contains functions for color quantization.

--   **Dithering Algorithm Functions:** Implements various dithering techniques.
+-   **Dithering Algorithms:** Implements the various dithering techniques.

--   **File IO Functions:** Implements image loading, C header output, and memory management.
+-   **File IO:** Includes functions for image loading using stb_image, writing the converted image as a C header file, and memory management.

--   **Command Line Processing:** Parses arguments and initializes the program.
+-   **Command Line Processing:** Parses command-line arguments and initializes the ProgramOptions struct.

--   **Main Function:** Entry point for the program.
+-   **Main Function:** The entry point of the program, handles the execution flow.

 ## Notes

--   The program utilizes the stb_image and stb_image_write (for debug) libraries for image I/O.
+-   The program uses the stb_image and stb_image_write single-header libraries for image I/O.

--   Memory allocation errors are handled with a custom mem_alloc_failed function.
+-   Error handling is done through custom functions like fileio_error and fileio_perror.

--   The output C header file includes the definitions needed to use the generated image array on an embedded device.
+-   The generated C header file includes the necessary definitions for integrating the generated image array with embedded systems, including image_types.h, which has been included at the top of the generated header for convenience.

--   Remember to add the image_types.h to the project that the output header file is being imported to, this has been generated at the top of the header file for convenience.
+-   It's important to remember to add image_types.h to your embedded project for the output file to compile and run correctly.

 ## Dependencies

--   stb_image.h (included) - single header library for image loading.
+-   stb_image.h (included)

--   stb_image_write.h (included) - single header library for debug image writing.
+-   stb_image_write.h (included)

--   Math library (linked with -lm).
+-   Math library (linked with -lm)

 ## Attribution

-This code was created as a joint effort by **MJM** and **AI** in 2025.
+This code was a collaborative effort by **MJM** and **AI** in 2025.